 The School Organisation and Place Planning is the council’s service area that ensures that Havering meets this function.
 The team has the statutory responsibility for long-term planning for early years, Primary & secondary, post-16 and SEN places in Havering.

-Within our page you will find information on the Childcare Sufficiency Report, draft Commissioning plan for education provision 2019-2023 and the School planning data pack.
+Within our page you will find information on the Childcare Sufficiency Report, Commissioning plan for education provision 2019-2023 and the School planning data pack.

 The areas we cover: